The Stanford Campus

 Getting Around

-There are over 13,000 bikes on the campus on a normal weekday, and Stanford is the only university awarded three consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019 and 2019-2023).
-Frosh may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in an 18-route system, including 41 electric buses.
-Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 70 vehicles at 30 locations); one-on-one commute consultations; a virtual parking permit system; and commute planning.
+There are over 13,000 bikes on the campus on a normal weekday, and Stanford is the only university awarded four consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019, 2019-2023, and 2023-2027).
+Frosh may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in an 19-route system, including 41 electric buses.
+Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 57 vehicles at 25 locations); one-on-one commute consultations; a virtual parking permit system; and commute planning.
 Visit the Stanford Transportation website.

 Campus Safety